 2. LEARN (AND CARE ABOUT) THE CRAFT

 "In order to even begin to learn how to play his instrument, it takes the guitarist weeks to build calluses on his fingertips; it takes the saxophonist months to strengthen his lip so he may play his instrument for only a five minute stretch; it can take the pianist years to develop dual hand and multiple finger coordination.
 Why do writers assume they can just ‘write’ with no training whatsoever—and then expect, on their first attempt, to be published internationally?
-What makes them think they’re so much inherently greater, need so much less training than any other artists?
+What makes them think they’re so much inherently greater, need so much less training than any other artists?”I’m always a little bit disheartened when I do readings or classes, how people only want to talk about agents and publishing—even people who admit they haven’t written anything!

 —Noah Lukeman, literary agent